frethop/frethop.github.io/articles/Introduction.md

 Obsidian provides the environment and the engine in which Javascript executes.
 MORE

 When someone writes code in Javascript, that code must be converted into a form that Obsidian can execute.
+This build process is depicted in Figure 1.

 ## Obsidian and How Plugins Plug in
 blah blah